typelevel/cats/docs/src/main/tut/jump_start_guide.md

 As mentioned before, though, it's better to use narrow imports, but if the code doesn't compile it's sometimes worth just importing the entire library to check if it solves the problem.

 If you're using `Futures`, make sure to provide an implicit `ExecutionContext` in the scope, otherwise Cats won't be able to infer implicit instances for `Future`'s type classes.

-The compiler might quite often have problems with inferring type parameters for `traverse` and `sequence` methods.
-An obvious workaround is to specify those types directly, like `list.traverse[Future, Unit](fun)`.
-This might become quite verbose in certain cases, though, and the better way is to try the equivalent methods `traverseU` and `sequenceU`, like `list.traverseU(fun)`.
-They do some type-level trickery (with [`cats.Unapply`](http://typelevel.org/cats/api/cats/Unapply.html), hence the `U`) to help the compiler infer the type parameters.

 IntelliJ sometimes reports errors in Cats-loaded code even though the source passes under scalac.
 One such example are invocations of the methods of `cats.data.Nested` class, which compile correctly under scalac, but don't type check under IntelliJ's presentation compiler.